Vascomax/tizOTP-doc/README.md

 ## Build andOTP To Support Companion Mode With tizOTP:
 In order to sync automatically between andOTP and tizOTP using the Samsung Accessory Protocol (SAP), the Accessory SDK needs to be included in the andOTP build.
 This is already done in the andOTP Galaxy version, which can be downloaded from the Samsung Galaxy Store.

 If you want to make it work by yourself, you should be able to build your own andOTP version with android studio.
-Maybe if there is a higher demand for Galaxy Watch support, it will be implemented in the official play store version too (currently only the Galaxy Store version has it and is not compatible with andOTP from the Google Play store)
+Maybe if there is a higher demand for Galaxy Watch® support, it will be implemented in the official play store version too (currently only the Galaxy Store version has it and is not compatible with andOTP from the Google Play store)
 You can download the fork/branch on the GitHub repository https://github.com/Vascomax/andOTP/tree/GalaxyVersionMaster and build it for your phone.
 It will be kept in sync with the main andOTP development.
 Or you make the changes in your own fork.
 The changes are not big:
 - 2 Files for the SAP SDK needs to be included as lib files.
 Copy them to the lib folder (create if not there).
 And right click on both files selecting "Add as libary"